PratikDevlekar/CiviCRM-GSoC-20/README.md

 ## Templates

-More than 25+ Templates are redesigned to be more flexible and responsive, Each template can be found in both MJML and HTML format; to preview those templates just follow this [clickme](https://github.com/PratikDevlekar/GSoC/blob/master/Custom%20Templates/Preview_Link.md) and have a small experience of the web MJML “Try It Live” feature.
+More than 25+ Templates are redesigned to be more flexible and responsive, Each template can be found in both MJML and HTML format; to preview those templates just  [clickme](https://github.com/PratikDevlekar/GSoC/blob/master/Custom%20Templates/Preview_Link.md) and have a small experience of the web MJML “Try It Live” feature.
 Those template codes are converted to HTML locally on my machine and can be found in the `Customize System Workflow Message` folder.

 To convert MJML locally just run this command: